0xricksanchez/like-dbg/README.md

 ## Showcase

-As a first time user you will see a lot of docker building messages race across the screen.
+As a first-time user, you will see a lot of docker building messages race across the screen.
 In the end, your experience should look similar to this:

 ![img/example.png](img/example.png)

 ## Hacking

 The python code should be quite readable, so feel free to extend the project with your own ideas.
-All PR's are very much welcome :)!
+All PRs are very much welcome :)!
 Otherwise, feel free to create a feature-request issue or head over to the [discussions page](https://github.com/0xricksanchez/like-dbg/discussions) to brainstorm some cool new features!

-PS: If you want to provide a logo feel free to do so.
+PS: If you want to provide a logo, feel free to do so.